 How to Dress for Rain in London

 But it does rain here, so it’s worth being prepared.
 First off, you need the right clothes.
 My packing lists for spring, summer, autumn, and winter will help you dress for the weather, and having a good umbrella is key.
-I recommend this one if you want to stay dry.
+If you’re in the UK, get this one.
+If you’re in the US, this one is just the thing.

 Things to Do in London When it Rains